byoungd/English-level-up-tips/part-4/week-1.md

 In the 1990s, Russell and his research group discovered that there are some cells in our eyes that only detect light, rather than helping us to see images.
 This light detection mechanism in our eyes tells our brain what time of the day it is and helps regulate our internal clock.
 Now, since our internal clocks are sensitive to light, it means that generally we want to be awake when it’s bright outside and we want to be asleep when it’s dark outside.

-And actually, for the last few years, Russell and his research group have been studying what happens when the circadian rhythm is disrupted by sleeping at weird times, for example if you have jet lag or if you work night shifts.
+And actually, for the last few years, Russell and his research group have been studying what happens when the `circadian rhythm` is disrupted by sleeping at weird times, for example if you have jet lag or if you work night shifts.
 And they found that these people who have this disruption to their circadian rhythm have an increase in stress hormones, an increase in the risk of heart disease, and they get sick way more often.
-They are also more prone to emotional and cognitive problems.
+They are also more `prone to emotional` and `cognitive problems`.

 > Reference video: https://www.youtube.com/watch?v=qlf9-573MhI 00:02:28,070 - 00:02:38,210

-It is important to understand that we all have an internal clock that ticks inside us.
+It is important to understand that we all have an **internal clock** that ticks inside us.
 However, our internal clocks are not exactly the same.
 That’s why you hear people say they are morning people or night owls.
-This is related to something called your chronotype, which is based on your natural tendency to sleep at a certain time.
+This is related to something called your `chronotype`, which is based on your natural tendency to sleep at a certain time.
 Scientists can categorize us into different chronotypes.

 For example, someone who naturally wakes up early and finds the morning to be their most productive hours of the day probably has a morning chronotype.
 And if you are more of a morning person, you might find it better to do your creative or high-focus tasks in the morning.
 On the other hand, if you are a night owl, that’s fine too if you can control your schedule.
 It is generally worth trying to adjust things so that you do focused work at night.

 ### Myth two: Everyone needs eight hours of sleep

 The truth is that there is a lot of variation in how much sleep people actually need.
 So, instead of worrying too much about the number of hours of sleep you got and thinking, “Oh, I only got seven hours of sleep last night, I’m going to have a terrible day,” there are a few other things that you can do to optimize your sleep.

-Insert video 3:55 - 4:18

 ### Myth three: We should wake up at the same time every day